by Alice Von Kannon

 Thank God the line of Georges ended.

 There’s a unique feel to Regency Buck.
 I even mentioned it at the time I read it in my Amazon review.
-Heyer seems determined to craft a portrait of that period defined by its totality.
+Heyer seemed determined to craft a portrait of that period defined by its totality.
 It’s possible that, when she wrote it, it was one more stop in her time machine.
-As much as she loved it, maybe she believed the Regency was a period she might not visit again.
+Maybe she believed the Regency was a period she might not visit again.
 This book was going to be more than set in the Regency; it would be a picture of it in its entire.
-It’s wordier than her other Regencies.
+It’s wordier than her later Regencies.
 The detailed descriptions of Brighton Pavilion and the New Road during Judith’s curricle race are symptomatic.
 She manages to work in references to every Regency temple, from Almacks to White’s, every Regency sport, from cockfighting to boxing, and every major Regency rake, even if they’re only mentioned by name.
-It’s also one of her only Regency novels in which an historical figure is a character, this being Beau Brummel, as if to say that he was such a symbol of the era that he had to be included.
+It’s also one of her only novels in which an historical figure is a character, this being Beau Brummel, as if to say that he was such a symbol of the era that he had to be included.
 And here, for the first time, was featured the speech of the Regency, an outgrowth of Georgian but different from it, and it already flowed beautifully.

-Heyer wasn’t limited to books she owned for research.
-In this period of the 1920s she joined a remarkable institution, the London Library, a private, subscription library with impressive stacks and a generous attitude about lending, ten and fifteen at a time.
-It was common then for authors to simply work in the library – for example, John Julius Norwich composed the entirety of his trilogy on Byzantium there, as though it were a private office.
-Heyer doesn’t seem to have been one of these.
+Heyer wasn’t limited to the books she owned for research.
+In the 1920s she joined the London Library, a private, subscription library with impressive stacks and a generous attitude about lending, ten and fifteen at a time.
+Some writers in those days worked almost strictly in the library, as if it were an office, but Heyer doesn’t seem to have been one of these.
 Remember that everything you wanted to keep for reference out of a library book had to be laboriously written down, a thing I well remember myself.
-The various Xerox and mimeograph machines didn’t become common until the 1960’s, and could still be difficult to lay hands on in the 1970s.
-Once out of desperation I even tried to photograph the pages of a research book for later reference, a thing that didn’t work very well.
+The various Xerox and mimeograph machines didn’t become common until the 1960’s, and you certainly didn't have one at home on your printer.
+Once, out of desperation, I even tried to photograph the pages of a research book for later reference.
+It didn’t work very well.
 For books that are the life-blood of a project, that are referenced constantly, a writer wants to own them, and a great personal reference library is the proud result of a lifetime of collecting.
 When Heyer died, she left over a thousand reference books, these apart from her extensive collection of notebooks and other materials.

 In the end, it seems clear that Georgette Heyer valued three things in her work; historical accuracy, a nice bit of humor, and felicity of language.
 The slang was a big part of all of these, part of the fun of writing for her.
 She adored the English language.